-4 Directors
+4 Directors' remuneration

-In 2020 no director received remuneration from the company for his services to the company during the year (2019 - £Nil).
+The directors received no remuneration from the company for their services to the company during the year (2019 - £Nil).
+The remuneration of the directors for qualifying services to the group are paid by a fellow group company and are disclosed in those company's financial statements.